-- A brain disease; a biological illness - Identified by internationally agreed upon and fairly specific symptoms - Characterized by disorganization of thought/perception - Characterized by apathy, lack of interest, lack of attention, social withdrawal - A disorder that often strikes people in their prime (age 15-25 years) - Recovery depends on treatment
+- a brain illness; a biological illness with no known exact cause. - identified by internationally agreed-upon and fairly specific symptoms. - characterized by disorganization of thought and perception. - characterized by apathy, lack of interest, lack of attention, and social withdrawal. - a disorder that often strikes people in their prime (age 15-25 years) - a disorder that depends on treatment options and community supports for recovery.